 Tuition Rebate Information

 Under Texas Education Code §54.0065, qualified students will receive up to a $1,000 tuition rebate upon graduation from Texas State.
-You must apply for the tuition rebate no sooner than the first day of the semester in which you graduate and no later than 60 days after graduation.
-If you do not graduate because you did not meet the graduation requirements, you will need to complete another form for the next semester in which you are eligible.
 To earn the rebate, it is particularly important to follow the advice and counsel of the academic advisers.
 Please refer to the university policy, UPPS 03.01.13, for further review and complete requirements of the Tuition Rebate Program.

 - The first enrollment in any institution of higher education must be in the fall 1997 semester or later.

-- The student must be a resident of Texas and entitled to pay resident tuition at all times while pursuing the degree.
+- Must be a resident of Texas and entitled to pay resident tuition during all semesters for bachelor’s degree

 Please note: Rebates will first be applied to outstanding obligations owed to Texas State prior to funds being issued to the student.